kiber-io/WROT/README.md

 The script will request an elevate by using UAC and open in a separate window.

 ### Using WROT without python installed
 You can use WROT without Python.
-Just one compile Python sources to *.exe file using [pyinstaller](https://www.pyinstaller.org/)
+Just ones compile Python sources to *.exe file using [pyinstaller](https://www.pyinstaller.org/).
 ```
 python -m pip install pyinstaller
 pyinstaller -F WROT.py